 • living in damp and cold conditions.

-Chilblains usually go away within a few weeks.
+In most cases, chilblains will heal on their own over time, usually within a few weeks.
 In most cases, as the skin starts to warm, the symptoms become less prevalent and improve over time.

 Photo by JZhuk on iStock

 As chilblains can be uncomfortable and painful, the NHS has highlighted that you can take paracetamol, or ibuprofen, to ease the pain.
-Ask your local pharmacist for the best options for the condition.
+Ask your local pharmacist for the best options.

 Photo by EtiAmmos on iStock